cwag-gh/pywebedit/README.md

   load images and javascript, but not other html files, sounds, etc.
 - Mixing tabs and spaces results in confusing errors.
 For now, we replace all tabs with spaces on Run.
+- Some CDNs are better than others for this project, in that they allow fetching resources from Origin: Null (like when you are running / testing locally).
+This is nice, so prefer them (unpkg).

 ## TODO